TrippyTechLlama/kbo-toybox/README.md

 Full-stack starter that pairs a NestJS API with a Next.js app router frontend, managed via pnpm workspaces.

-This is a proof-of-concept built in a few hours with modern AI tooling (ChatGPT + Codex) to show what's possible; for demo purposes only.
-Focused on Belgian KBO data.
+This is a proof-of-concept built in ~2 hours with modern AI tooling (ChatGPT + Codex) to show what's possible; for demo purposes only.
+Focused on Belgian KBO data; expect rough edges (not production-clean), it's just for fun.

 License: MIT (see LICENSE).